< Back to Our thinking

 Principal

-Michael leads the team London.
+Michael leads the digital team in Europe.
 He has a background in R&D in computer science at Goldsmiths University, management of distance learning programmes and commercial agencies specialising in the higher education, not-for-profit and membership sectors.
 He now leads cross-Curio's teams across digital transformation, strategy, analytics, user research, web application development and digital learning tools.Learn more about Michael

 Talk to Michael about: